Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 The **#foreign_library** directive specifies a file (library) for foreign functions.
 For example, if you want to use the `lz4` fast-compression C library in your Jai code, you specify it as:
 `lz4 :: #foreign_library "liblz4";`

+The path to the foreign library is best expressed as relative to the program file, for example: FMOD :: `#foreign_library "../../lib/fmod";`
+Also make sure to copy the dll next to the program's exe file.

 > Remark: Inside the "" you can write the full path to the library
 > The .dll must be copied next to the Jai .exe